On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-Note that a correspondence to cases of proposition \ref{StatRoots} can be easy seen and presence of several cases corresponding to a case of the proposition \ref{StatRoots} is explained by technical reasons (by choice of an infinite point on projective line).
+Note that correspondence to the cases of proposition \ref{StatRoots} can be easily observed, and it must be noted that such presence of several cases corresponding to a case of proposition \ref{StatRoots} is related to technical reasons (namely, to the choice of the infinite point on the projective line).